-- Prior to mounting the Polar Axis.
+- 1. Prior to mounting the Polar Axis.
 Adjust the Azimuth Adjuster so that the Azimuth Adjuster Block is centered.
-This will allow adjustability when it comes time to polar align the mount. - 2.
+This will allow adjustability when it comes time to polar align the mount.
+See photo below. - 2.
 Orient the pier.
-Set your pier up so that the hole pattern for the mount's Pier Adapter Plate is oriented as shown in the preceding diagrams and the photo above right, with side mounting holes at each of the four compass points.
-It is important when using a portable pier to face one leg to the north so that the offset weight of the counterweight shaft and counterweights do not create an unstable balance.

-- 3. Set the R.A.
+Set your pier up so that the hole pattern for the mount's Pier Adapter Plate is oriented as shown in the preceding diagrams and the photo above right.
+It is important when using a portable pier to face one leg to the north so that the offset weight of the counterweight shaft and counterweights do not create an unstable balance. - 3.
+Set the R.A.
 Axis in place.
-Carefully set the 1600GTO Right Ascension Axis / Polar Fork assembly into the open top of your pier, or into the 1600 Flat Surface Adapter (1612FSA).
-Unless you are quite strong, It is ideal to have two people involved in the operation of lifting and stabilizing the assembly as it is positioned into the pier or 1612FSA. - 4.
+Carefully set the 1100GTO Right Ascension Axis / Polar Fork assembly into the open top of your pier, or into the 1100 Flat Surface Adapter (119FSA). - 4.
 Line up the Pier base.
-If the side thru-holes in the pier or 1612FSA are not perfectly lined up with the tapped holes in the mount's Pier Adapter base, rotate the mount, noting that the azimuth adjuster knobs should be locked to the adjuster block.
-Otherwise, the base will rotate making it difficult to line up the holes. - 5.
+If the side thru-holes in the pier or 119FSA are not perfectly lined up with the tapped holes in the mount's Pier Adapter base, rotate the mount.
+Be sure that the tips of the two azimuth adjuster knobs are tightened against the azimuth adjuster block; otherwise, the base will rotate making it difficult to line up the holes. - 5.
 Secure the R.A.
 Axis to the pier.
 When you have the holes lined up, fasten the mount to the pier top or to the Flat Surface Adapter using six 5/16-18 X 3/4" socket head cap screws and 5/16 flat washers.
 Note that the washers have a sharp edged side and a softly rounded side.
 Be sure that the rounded side faces the paint or anodizing of the pier so that no marring of the finish occurs.
 Be sure to start all six cap screws (with their washers) before tightening any of them.
-Then, snug all six cap screws down before finally tightening them all securely. - 6.
-Level the mount.
+Then, snug all six cap screws down before finally tightening them all securely.

+- 6. Level the mount.
 Although it is not important that a German equatorial mount be level to achieve polar alignment, it does make it easier in that an adjustment to altitude or azimuth affects only the direction to which you are making the adjustment.
-If the mount is not level, you will be able to achieve alignment, but when you make an adjustment to azimuth, for example, you are actually making an adjustment to both directions when out of level.
+If the mount is not level, you will be able to achieve alignment, but when you make an adjustment to azimuth, for example, you are actually making a simultaneous adjustment to both azimuth and altitude when out of level.
 Note that if you are using the Right-Angle Polar Scope, it is required to be level in the east-west direction in order to achieve accurate polar alignment.
-Level the mount...you'll be ahead in the game!
+Level the mount...you'll be ahead in the game! - 7.
+Screw the two lanyard posts into place.
+These were not installed prior to shipping due to packaging restrictions.
+Please reference the prior assembly diagrams for part identification and placement.

 Special note: It is a very good idea to include a small torpedo level and a compass in your accessory carry box, along with your other tools, when setting up portably.
-Modern cell phones, such as the iPhone, have Apps available that allow the phone to be used as a level, an inclinometer and a compass.
+Modern smart phones, such as the iPhone, have Apps available that allow the phone to be used as a level, an inclinometer and a compass.
+Note: don't forget to know your magnetic offset when using a compass (there can be a large difference).

-Latitude Adjustment for 1600GTO German Equatorial Mounts
+Latitude Adjustment for 1100GTO German Equatorial Mounts

-The 1600 mount accommodates a latitude range from 0 to 78 degrees and 90 degrees.
-To do so, it incorporates an Altitude Adjuster Bar that allows for gross latitude ranges and an Adjustment Knob which is used to provide precision adjustments when polar aligning.
+The 1100 mount accommodates a latitude range from 0 to 78 degrees and 90 degrees.
+The Altitude Adjuster Bar allows for gross latitude ranges, while the Adjustment Knob is used to provide the precision adjustments when polar aligning.
 The Altitude Adjuster Bar is positioned into one of nine slots which provide an overlapping latitude range.